khmarbaise/octopress/source/_posts/2018/08/2018-08-26-ci-delivery-with-maven.md

 do an `mvn clean install` instead.
 This will only install the created artifact into your local cache `$HOME/.m2/repository`.
-Furthermore if you do `mvn clean deploy` the difference is only that each time you do this on your repository manager the naming shema is a little bit different which means the artifact will look like `domain-1.2.3-20180821.202345-1.jar`.
+Furthermore if you do `mvn clean deploy` the difference is only that each time you do this on your repository manager the naming schema is a little bit different which means the artifact will look like `domain-1.2.3-20180821.202345-1.jar`.
 So in the end the artifact contains a time stamp.
 But the most important thing is that `SNAPSHOT` versions are not immutable as you might have already realized based on the above.